-- 6. Adjust: - · Valve clearance
+- 6. Adjust: - Valve clearance

-- Remove the camshaft (intake and exhaust).

-Program (CAMOLIA FTO) a setting. - Refer to "CAMSHAFTS" section in the CHAPTER 5. - b.
+- a.
+Remove the camshaft (intake and exhaust). - Refer to "CAMSHAFTS" section in the CHAPTER 5. - b.
 Remove the valve lifters "1" and the pads "2".

 - Place a rag in the timing chain space to prevent pads from falling into the crankcase. - Identity each valve lifter and pad position very carefully so that they can be reinstalled in their original place.